 10 Best U.S. Virgin Islands Experiences

-Looking for tropical adventure that's still close to home (and doesn't require a passport)?
+Looking for tropical adventure that's still close to home (and that doesn't require a passport for Americans)?
 The U.S. Virgin Islands, located just over 1,100 miles from Miami and a quick flight from Puerto Rico, provide an easily accessible way to get lost in the sun, sand and natural fun of the Caribbean with adventures that seem far removed from your hectic life back home.

 While it's possible to visit all three of the larger Virgin Islands in one weeklong trip, it requires some planning.
 Forty miles of rough sea separate St. Croix from its smaller brethren, and there is no ferry service, necessitating a flight on a puddle jumper if you leave the island.
 Although many travelers base themselves in heavily commercialized St. Thomas, accommodations are available on the less trafficked islands of St. John and Water Island, allowing you a more peaceful stay.